Halmuhammet/OS-Scheduling-Algorithms/README.md

 5. **Highest Response Ratio Next (HRRN)** - Non-preemptive algorithm that selects processes based on (wait_time + service_time)/service_time
 6. **Feedback Queue** - Multi-level priority queue system that demotes processes to lower priority queues as they consume CPU time

-## Key Features

-- Detailed implementation of multiple scheduling algorithms in a single program
-- Use of efficient data structures (deque) for process management
-- Comprehensive output generation for algorithm comparison
-- Modular design with separate functions for each scheduling algorithm

 ## Getting Started

 ### Prerequisites